bazurbat/jagen/doc/Manual.md

   the host package will be derived automatically.

 - **build.toolchain** — Specifies the package toolchain which also will be added to the package requires.
-If not set, the default is `gcc-native` if the package config name is `host` and `$jagen_target_toolchain` if the config name is `target`.
+If not set, the default is `system-native` if the package config name is `host` and `$jagen_target_toolchain` if the config name is `target`.
 The `false` value indicates that the package does not require a toolchain.
 Should be set to `false` for toolchain packages themselves to break dependency cycles.